 VIN powers the VREG linear regulator by default when the EXTSUP voltage is lower than 4.6 V (typical).
-If there is an expectation of V{IN} going to high levels, there can be excessive power dissipation in this regulator, especially at high switching frequencies and when using large external MOSFETs.
+In case VIN expected to go to high levels, there can be excessive power dissipation in this regulator, especially at high switching frequencies and when using large external MOSFETs.
 In this case, it is advantageous to power this regulator from the EXTSUP pin, which can have a connection to a supply lower than V{IN} but high enough to provide the gate drive.
-When the voltage on EXTSUP is greater than 4.6 V, the linear regulator automatically switches to EXTSUP as its input, to provide this advantage.
-Efficiency improvements are possible when using one of the switching regulator rails from the TPS43335-Q1 or TPS43336-Q1 or any other voltage available in the system to power EXTSUP.
+When the voltage on EXTSUP is greater than 4.6 V, the linear regulator automatically switches to EXTSUP as its input to provide this advantage.
+Efficiency improvements are possible when using one of the switching regulator rails from the TPS43333-Q1 or any other voltage available in the system to power EXTSUP.
 The maximum voltage for application to EXTSUP is 9 V.